emory-libraries/Pattern-Library/README.md

 #### `grunt export`

-Exports a pattern definition, or group of pattern definitions, and any respective assets.
+Exports a single pattern withs its assets or all patterns with their respective assets.
+To export a single pattern, pass the pattern's Pattern Lab ID (i.e., `atoms-button`) into the grunt task as an argument.

 **Example**

 ```
-grunt export:10-atoms/01-button
+grunt export:atoms-button
 ```

 #### `grunt build:dev`